Greenacre

 Frequently Asked Questions - Households

-How many households are in Greenacre?
+How many households are in the suburb of Greenacre?

 What is the typical household size?